Does Alabama require paid family or sick leave in 2026?

 Federal law applies.
 Alabama adds nothing on top.

-The Pregnant Workers Fairness Act, or PWFA, took effect 27 June 2023.
+The Pregnant Workers Fairness Act (PWFA), took effect 27 June 2023.
 It requires reasonable accommodation for pregnancy, childbirth, and related conditions at any employer with 15 or more employees.

 The Americans with Disabilities Act covers pregnancy-related disabilities such as gestational diabetes or severe preeclampsia.
 The 1978 Pregnancy Discrimination Act treats pregnancy as any other temporary disability for benefits and leave parity.